WoWs depack

 To extract files, you can do the following:

-If you want to control the underlying File Pointer (for example, to write in a memstream), extract functions also provide an _fp
+If you want to control the underlying File Pointer (for example, to write in a memstream), extract functions also provide an `_fp` version whenever possible:

 free(buff);